argoproj/argo-rollouts/docs/analysis/plugins.md

 ### Mounting the plugin executable into the rollouts controller container

-To use this method, you will need to build or download the plugin executable and then mount it into the rollouts controller container.
-The plugin executable must be mounted into the rollouts controller container at the path specified by the `--metric-plugin-location` flag.

 There are a few ways to mount the plugin executable into the rollouts controller container.
 Some of these will depend on your particular infrastructure.
 Here are a few methods: